SpotlightKid/pynsmclient/README.md

         """Called before program exits."""

     def show_gui(self):
-        """Called when NSM tells your program to open its GUI."""
+        """Called when NSM tells the client to open its GUI."""

     def hide_gui(self):
-        """Called when NSM tells your program to close its GUI."""
+        """Called when NSM tells the client to close its GUI."""

     def session_loaded(self):
-        """Called when NSM tells your program the entire session was loaded."""
+        """Called when NSM tells the client the entire session was loaded."""

 The return value is of these methods is ignored.

-Furthermore, there are some methods provided by `NSMClient`, which your sub-class may want to use:
+Furthermore, there are some methods provided by `nsmclient.NSMClient`, which your sub-class may want to use:

     # Set program label in NSM GUI
     set_label(name)